-I am an assistant professor in the Department of Geography and Environmental Studies at Carleton University where I teach environmental studies and planning courses.
+I am an assistant professor in the Department of Geography and Environmental Studies at Carleton University where I teach environmental studies, planning and research methods courses.

 My research focuses on the politics of intimate environments and takes many loops and turns through questions around immigration, incorporation, citizenship and place, and environmental justice and urban health.